Beyond Bruising: Head Trauma During Birth Can Cause Severe ‘Brain Bleeds’

 - Subdural hemorrhage or subdural hematoma: this is bleeding that is due to a rupture of one or more blood vessels that are in the subdural space (between the surface of the brain and the thin layer of tissue that separates the brain from the skull).
 In infants, symptoms include bulging fontanels, focal and generalized seizures, increased head circumference, lethargy, vomiting, and irritability.

-- Intraventricular hemorrhage: this is a bleeding into the brain’s ventricular system, where spinal fluid is produced.
-It is the most serious type of intracranial bleeding and occurs most oftenly in premature infants and infants with low birth weight.
+- Intraventricular hemorrhage: this is bleeding in the brain’s ventricular system (where spinal fluid is produced).
+It is the most serious type of intracranial bleeding and occurs most often in premature infants and infants with low birth weight.